natenka/pyneng-book-en/docs/source/book/15_module_re/flags.rst

 Flags
 -----

-When using functions or creating a compiled regex you can specify additional flags that affect the behavior of regex.
+When using re functions or creating a compiled regex you can specify additional flags that affect the behavior of regex.

 The ``re`` module supports flags (in parentheses - a short version of flag):